-• Minimum of 16 semester credit hours in biology by date of application.
+- Minimum of 16 semester credit hours in biology by date of application.
 Required courses include microbiology, microbiology lab and immunology to be completed by program start date.
-Genetics, molecular biology and anatomy/physiology are highly recommended.

-- Minimum of 12 semester credit hours in chemistry by date of application.
-Minimum of 16 semester credit hours in chemistry including organic chemistry or biochemistry to be completed by program start date. - Minimum of 3 semester credit hours in statistics to be completed by program start date.
-Physics is recommended. - Prerequisite courses of microbiology, immunology and organic chemistry (or biochemistry) must be updated if not completed within seven years of program start date.
+Genetics, molecular biology and anatomy/physiology are highly recommended. - Minimum of 16 semester credit hours in chemistry by date of application.
+Required courses include organic chemistry or biochemistry to be completed by the program start date. - Minimum of 3 semester credit hours in statistics to be completed by the program start date.
+Physics is recommended.